AaltoSciComp/scicomp-docs/triton/AI_agents_on_HPC.rst

      - There are no officially approved ways to use AI agents on Aalto systems.
      - With some agents (e.g. Codex) it is possible to use endpoints hosted in the EU Azure datacentre similarly to what is done with `ai.aalto.fi <http://ai.aalto.fi>`__.
 This requires some extra set-up and is currently being tested.
+In general these tools can never be 100% secure, so it is best to work only with public data, or fake synthetic data.
    * - Ethical and responsible AI
      - Using generative AI systems built on
        `data scraped without explicit consent from creators or copyright holders